caboma/monsters-rolodex/README.md

 4. The application makes API requests to load data.

 ## TECHNICAL SPECIFICATIONS
 The project uses ReactJS, API, HTML, CSS, Javascript.
-The project was written in a class based components to learn and understand how REACT JS's life cycle, process of rendering and re-rendering, mounting and unmounting and how it updates the DOM.
+The project was written in a class based components to learn and understand REACT JS class components life cycle methods, process of rendering and re-rendering, mounting and unmounting and how it updates the DOM.

 ## Setup
 Install dependencies with `npm install`.